hyunwoongko/reactive-streams/README.md

 <br>

 Add the jar file to your project dependency.
-It is not a high-quality framework, <br> and I don't have any plan to distribute it as maven or gradle.
+It is not a high-quality framework, <br> so I don't have any plan to distribute it as maven or gradle.

 <br>
 <br>